 May Term Is Here!

 Finish a 3 credit hour class in 10 days in May.
-Loyola will be offering courses during the new May Session starting in 2018.
-May Session runs from May 14-24 with classes that meet from 9AM-3PM Monday - Thursday.
-The May Session offers students an option to complete a class in a short amount of time early in the summer.
+Loyola will be offering courses during the new May Term starting in 2018.
+May Term runs from May 14-24 with classes that meet from 9AM-3PM Monday - Thursday.
+The May Term offers students an option to complete a class in a short amount of time early in the summer.

-May Session classes are considered part of the Summer Session for purposes of financial aid, and are discounted the same as other Summer courses for tuition - $692/credit hour - and fees.
-Further details about May Session and Summer Session cost can be directed to the Office of Student Finance.
+May Term classes are considered part of the Summer Session for purposes of financial aid, and are discounted the same as other Summer courses for tuition - $692/credit hour - and fees.
+Further details about May Term and Summer Session cost can be directed to the Office of Student Finance.

 May Term on-campus housing costs will be $490 for a double occupancy room (based on a per-day rate of $33).
 May Term will have a Meal Plan option, so the Orleans Room will be open.
 Contact Residential Life for more details at 504-865-2445.

 Summer Visiting Students

 Do you attend another university, but want to get in on classes at Loyola this Summer?
 You can enroll in May Term and Summer Session classes as a Summer Visiting Student.
 Summer courses usually transfer back to other colleges and universities.
-Visiting students are more than welcome, but need to check with their home institution about transferring course work.
+Visiting students are more than welcome.
+Check with your home institution's adviser about which Loyola class work with your degree.